mobile app bar

 Chase Elliott answers questions from the media during NASCAR Cup Series Playoff Media Day at Charlotte Convention Center.

 Chase Elliott’s pit crew was ranked the second-best in the NASCAR Cup Series coming into Sunday’s race at the Las Vegas Motor Speedway.
-That’s why an uncharacteristic loose tire on pit road during a service stop was definitely an aberration for the Hendrick Motorsports No. 9 Chevrolet Camaro, and the resulting stop-and-go penalty had a serious impact on his playoff chances.
+So the uncharacteristic loose tire on pit road during a service stop was definitely an aberration for the Hendrick Motorsports No. 9 Chevrolet Camaro.

-The blame didn’t belong to Elliott, it rested solely with his crew, which during a Stage 2 pit stop, mistakenly allowed the errant tire to wind up in an adjacent pit stall, which was against NASCAR’s rules.
-To serve the penalty, his car was assessed, Elliott was forced to circle the 1.5-mile and return to the pit-lane.
+The blame for the mistake rested solely with Elliott‘s crew, which, during a Stage 2 pit stop, mistakenly allowed the errant tire to wind up in an adjacent pit stall, which was against NASCAR’s rules.
+To serve the penalty, his car was assessed, Elliott was forced to circle the 1.5-mile track, and return to the pit lane.

-“I thought it was going pretty good for a little while at least,” Elliott said in a pit road interview. “(I) started the day strong.
+“I thought it was going pretty good for a little while at least.
+[I] started the day strong.
 Thought we had our balance in a really good spot.
-I was kind of happy about the way it was driving, everything.
+I was kind of happy about the way it was driving, everything, Elliott said in a pit road interview.

-Elliott then concluded his interview with a very poignant closing: “Try again next week.”
+Elliott concluded his interview with a very poignant statement: “Try again next week.”

 Post Edited By:Somin Bhattacharjee